Official experimental Universal Credit statistics and how the department will manage the release of further statistics.

 - health (for example Work Capability Assessment details, condition)

 - entitlement (for example appeals, entitlement breakdowns, benefit cap status)

 Universal Credit and the Claimant Count

-Universal Credit will affect the Office for National Statistics (ONS) Claimant Count but the initial impact in the pathfinder stage is small.
-DWP has undertaken to supply information to ONS on unemployed Universal Credit claimants for inclusion in the Claimant Count for the pathfinders and national roll out as soon as possible, subject to data availability and quality assurance by DWP.
+Universal Credit will affect the Office for National Statistics (ONS) Claimant Count but the current impact is expected to be small.
+We have begun to supply ONS with information on the number of Universal Credit claimants who are unemployed which ONS are using to produce an indicative representation of the claimant count adjusting for Universal Credit caseload.
 In the longer term, ONS will receive a direct feed from the Universal Credit IT system to supplement the existing direct feed from the JSA IT system.

 Research and evaluation

 In December 2012, we published an evaluation framework setting out our broad intentions for the evaluation of Universal Credit.
-Universal Credit evaluation will form part of a continuous programme of analysis to support policy development and continuous learning.
-In broad terms, evaluation will explore:
+Universal Credit evaluation forms part of a continuous programme of analysis to support policy development and continuous learning.
+In broad terms, evaluation is exploring:

 - attitudes and behaviours

 - impacts and impact measurement

 The scale of Universal Credit demands a wide-ranging evaluation using a number of different approaches over the lifetime of the policy.
 This will include on-going monitoring, ‘live running reviews’ of implementation through to longer term analysis of the outcomes and impacts for different groups of claimants.
 We published our approach to evaluating the labour market impact of Universal Credit in July 2014.